zrbpkuyp/zrbpkuyp.github.io/_projects/6_project.md

 ---
 layout: page
-title: project 6
+title: A Platform for Reading and Sharing
-description: a project with no image
+description: the project of PKU chanllenge Cup
 img:
-importance: 4
+importance: 3
-category: fun
+category: work
 ---

 Every project has a beautiful feature showcase page.